Maila Talvio

-Maila Talvio née Winter, married Mikkola (October 17, 1871, Hartola – January 6, 1951, Helsinki), was a Finnish writer.
+Maila Talvio née Winter, married Mikkola (October 17, 1871 – January 6, 1951), was a Finnish writer.
 Talvio was a leading Finnish writer on the temperance question and several of her works were translated into Swedish and other languages.

 She was nominated for the Nobel Prize in Literature three times.

 Life

-Her parents were Adolf Magnus Winter and Julia Malvina Bonsdorf, who had a family of 9 children.
-Talvio's father died when Maila was 9 years old.
+She was born in Hartola, the daughter of Adolf Magnus Winter and Julia Malvina Bonsdorf, who had a family of 9 children.
+Talvio's father died when she was 9 years old.

 Her husband was J. J. Mikkola, a renowned scholar of Slavic linguistics, whom she married in 1893.
-She is buried in Hietaniemi Cemetery in Helsinki.
+She died in Helsinki, where she is buried in Hietaniemi Cemetery.